Let’s start with a series of cliches and caveats about evaluating rookie quarterbacks in the NFL.

 2ND & 5 FROM NYJ 39: M. JONES INCOMPLETE DEEP MIDDLE TO K. BOURNE

 After seeing the Jets essentially bracket those crossers with the deep safety, McDaniels exposed that game plan by running “dino” concepts where the over route occupies the deep safety, leaving a deep post one-on-one with an out-leveraged outside corner.

 As we roll the play, the Patriots get exactly what they want.
 The deep safety jumps Nelson Agholor’s crosser, leaving Kendrick Bourne open on the deep post.
 Jones sees it and tries to drive the ball to Bourne, but it’s a wobbly throw behind the target, and it’s nearly intercepted.
 That’s a throw that a starting quarterback in the NFL needs to make, or at least put in a more competitive spot by leading the receiver into the end zone for a win at the catch point.
-If Mac isn’t going to generate more velocity on the throw, he needs to get the ball out sooner to beat the safety rotation.
-Timing is also critical on deep shots.
 (The neutral zone infraction is a non-factor here.
 Even if Jones saw the flag, which is unlikely since nobody jumped offsides, the placement of the throw is the issue, not the decision).

 3RD & 2 FROM NYJ 21: M. JONES PASS INCOMPLETE SHORT MIDDLE (PENALTY FOR INTENTIONAL GROUNDING)

 In his post-game press conference, Jones put the onus on himself to hit more shots downfield, “It was just me,” Jones told CLNS Media.
 “I can push the ball downfield more.
 I can hold the ball in a good way.
 Maybe just move and try to make a better throw downfield.”